Italian grandmother in a cream apron rolling pasta dough at a rustic wooden table, warm golden light, copper pots in the background

 • βœ‰οΈShared with familyforwarded to a relative

-Two years.
-A thousand kitchens.
+Three years.
+Tens of thousands of kitchens.
 One long Sunday lunch.

 The timeline of a small idea that grew up at a dinner table — and what the community cookbook looks like today, counted in recipes and continents.